epinowcast/epidist/_targets.md

 ### Data

 - Need some outbreak linelist data.
 The UKHSA paper may contain this.
+  - Seb suggest some Ebola linelist data that may be public domain.

 ### Estimate distributions

-- Estimate distributions for similar points as in the simulation setting
+- Estimate distributions for similar points as in the simulation setting.

 ### Estimate growth rate